-PRO TIP: All KULA models integrate seamlessly into our fleet of stand up paddle boards and inflatable kayaks, allowing your KULA to pull double duty as a bait well or storage for your catch of the day.
+PRO TIP: YOUR KULA 2.5 AND KULA 5 INTEGRATE Seamlessly into our fleet of STAND-UP paddle boards and inflatable kayaks, allowing your KULA to pull double duty as a bait well or storage for your catch of the day.

 Step 2: Prep the Cooler

 We’re all guilty of storing our coolers in a hot garage, attic, or shed when they aren’t in use.
 But can we really blame anyone other than ourselves when we load up a hot cooler with ice and beer, only to end up with slightly cool beers, not the frigid, refreshing temperature we crave out on the water?